vishalcloudyuga/dcos-docs/1.9/administration/debugging/quickstart.md

 # Launch a long running interactive Bash session

-dcos task exec --interactive --tty task-exec-test_<unique-id> bash

-In this example, a long running job app is launched and then a TTY process is launched inside of its task container for debugging.
+In this example, a long running job app is launched and then the `dcos exec` command is used to launch an interactive Bash session inside of the task container on the node.

 1. Deploy and run a job app with the DC/OS CLI: